arvidn/libtorrent/branches/libtorrent_aio_peer_classes/docs/manual.rst

 There is no need to call this function for custom peer classes.
 All peer classes will be properly destructed when the session object destructs.

+For more information on peer classes, see `peer classes`_.

 set_peer_class() get_peer_class()
 ---------------------------------